Search

 m = f(x)

-Where, Qmax is the maximum flow when the valve stem is at its max lift Lmax (valve is full open),
+Where Qmax is the maximum flow when the valve stem is at its max lift Lmax (valve is fully open),

 m is fraction of maximum flow, Q/Qmax and x is the fraction of maximum lift, L/Lmax

-Procedure to determine inherent characteristic of control valve:
+Operation procedure to determine inherent characteristics of the control valve:

 Stem lift, mm Air to Close Air to Open